 Implementing live chat into a contact centre

-Of the numerous channels used to deliver customer service nowadays, live chat consistently leads with customers.
+Of the numerous channels used to deliver customer service nowadays, implementing live chat consistently leads as a customer preference.

 An ATG Global Consumer Trend study found that 90% of customers consider live chat helpful, while a Wireless Customer Care Full-Service Performance Study found that chat has become a leading contact source for customers, with 42% of customers using a live online chat feature.